waltbai/waltbai/README.md

 - I'm a research assistant at Institue of Computing Technology, Chinese Academy of Sciences.
 Now I am visiting at NExT Research Centre, National University of Singapore.
 - I'm interested in knowledge graph and natural language processing.
-Currently I am focusing on studying event-centric analysis.
+Currently I am focusing on studying event-centric analysis and multi-agent frameworks.
 - Email: bailong@ict.ac.cn

 <!---